reddio-com/doc/docs/guide/getting-started/transfer-eths-between-layer-1-and-layer-2.md

       const provider = new ethers.providers.Web3Provider(window.ethereum);

       //Second, we need to ask the wallet to switch to specific ETH network
-      //We will use Goerli testnet to give example.Its hexValue is 5. await provider.send("wallet_switchEthereumChain", [
+      //We will use Sepolia testnet to give example.Its hexValue is 11155111. await provider.send("wallet_switchEthereumChain", [
-        { chainId: ethers.utils.hexValue(5) },
+        { chainId: ethers.utils.hexValue(11155111) },
       ]);

       //Third, getting the account addresses from provider